 They come home later

 Are you used to your husband or wife arriving home by 6 p.m. to share a much-needed end-of-day martini or help with dinner, baths, and bedtime?
+A sudden change in that routine may be a sign of cheating.
 “When someone stops coming home at the regular time, on a regular basis, be wary,” says dating and relationship advice and etiquette expert April Masini.
 “When a schedule changes and there’s no comment about why or what he or she is doing differently, it may be because your spouse is cheating on you.”
 Some people will offer an excuse for their change in routine—like going to the gym late because it’s less crowded (and because you’re less likely to question the “post-workout shower”), says Masini.
 Already know you have a cheating spouse?
 These are the 15 steps to surviving an affair.

 Date night has been replaced by a new guys-only club

 Not cool.
-Date night is a hallmark of marriage, so when your date night with your spouse disappears it might be because they’re having date night with someone else.
-(Don’t miss these secrets marriage counselors won’t tell you for free.)
+Date night is a hallmark of marriage, so when your date night with your spouse disappears, it might be because they’re having a date night with someone else.
 According to Masini, author of Think & Date Like a Man, a more experienced cheating spouse will keep your date night, but end it early because they have a “work issue” or a “poker game” that runs until after midnight.
 “Breaking up the night to make time for date night with another lady is one way you’ll know you’re with someone who’s probably cheating,” she says.
+Don’t miss these secrets marriage counselors won’t tell you for free.

 They no longer want you to do laundry

+While this sounds like a break for you, this may be one of the signs of cheating.
 “When your spouse stops letting you do his or her laundry or drop off his or her dry cleaning, you often have a cheating situation on your hands,” says Masini.
 “There may be evidence on the clothes or in the pockets, and it’s much safer for someone who’s cheating to handle their own laundry and dry cleaning.”
-She says to pay attention to a spouse who acts like they’re doing you a favor, because it’s more about keeping a secret.
-These are the 10 things you should never do after your partner cheats.
+She says to pay attention to a spouse who acts like they’re doing you a favor because it’s more about keeping a secret.